-Our congregation promotes and affirms our 7 principals by drawing on from our 6 sources and focusing on a congregation-wide monthly theme.
+Our congregation promotes and affirms our 7 principles by drawing on our 6 sources and focusing on a congregation-wide monthly theme.
 Theme-based ministry is happening in more and more congregations throughout our movement.
 What is theme-based ministry?
-According to Rev. Scott Tayler, the UUA’s Director of Congregational Life, theme-based ministry “is a powerfully engaging way of focusing the life of a congregation on monthly themes through worship, religious education, small groups and other activities.”
+According to Rev. Scott Tayler, the UUA’s Director of Congregational Life, theme-based ministry “is a powerfully engaging way of focusing the life of a congregation on monthly themes through worship, religious education, small groups, and other activities.”

-Theme based ministry, sometimes called theme based church, helps create multigenerational connections, as people of all ages explore common themes in age-appropriate ways.
-And theme based ministry extends faith development beyond Sunday morning.
-Families can continue the conversation in the car ride home or over the dinner table; small groups that meet during the week can go deeper with the theme.
+Theme-based ministry, sometimes called theme-based church, helps create multigenerational connections, as people of all ages explore common themes in age-appropriate ways.
+Theme-based ministry extends faith development beyond Sunday morning.
+Families can continue the conversation in the car ride home or over the dinner table; also, small groups can meet during the week to go deeper with the theme.

 Chalice Children (Nursery)

 Children ages 6 months – 3 years, loving called our “Chalice Children”.
 We will have a nursery available to parents of littles who need space to move around and play during our services.
 Please note: Parents of infants and toddlers often like to have their children with them in the sanctuary.
 We welcome this and assure parents that the noises made by young children are rarely a distraction to others.
 Sometimes, however, children get restless and need room to crawl around.
 Our nursery is equipped with a speaker and a window to the sanctuary.

 We are currently in a transition period with our Faith Development programming.
 Please check back with us for further information or you can reach out to Rev. Elizabeth if you have specific concerns at email@example.com

 Our program is coordinated by the Faith Development Team, which is responsible for both long-range planning and short-term action.
 We have a core group of members who create programming and a wide range of volunteers that carry out our Religious Education vision.